 The Women's Empowerment Principles is a global partnership initiative of UN Women and the UN Global Compact.
-In countries around the world, UN Women regional and country offices, UN Global Compact Local Networks, UN Women National Committees, governments and civil society organizations, among others, collaborate to raise awareness about the WEPs and support local businesses in their efforts to implement the Principles.
+In countries around the world, UN Women regional and country offices, Global Compact Local Networks, UN Women National Committees, governments and civil society organizations, among others, collaborate to raise awareness about the WEPs and support local businesses in their efforts to implement the Principles.
 The resources below have been developed at the local level to advance the WEPs.

 From 39 CEO Champions in June 2010 to nearly 700 CEOs from more than 50 countries in March 2014, signals the staying power of the Women’s Empowerment Principles – Equality Means Business.
 Read how Vietnam, Pakistan, Germany, Brazil, Japan, Ukraine, Switzerland, Turkey, India, Serbia, Mexico and other champions are advancing the 7 Principles and showcasing the importance and need for gender equality in business, academia, civil society, the UN and Governments.
 Read full article here.